jose0628/Starbucks-Capstone-Challenge/README.md

 * time (int) - time in hours since start of test.
 The data begins at time t=0
 * value - (dict of strings) - either an offer id or transaction amount depending on the record

+## Analysis and Prediction Prototype Design
+It can be found in the file Starbucks_Capstone_notebook.ipynb

 ## Creator <a name="author"></a>
 * José Mancera [Linkedin](https://www.linkedin.com/in/jose0628/)